 Addiction isn’t something people overcome in a day.
-Battling the disease is a lifelong process that gets easier the longer you stay sober.
-However, in order to stay sober, you need to create a relapse prevention plan.
-Overall, creating a plan is the best method for avoiding future relapse.
+Battling the chronic disease is a lifelong process that gets easier the longer you stay sober and active in recovery.
+However, in order to stay sober, you need to create a relapse prevention plan for when you experience addiction triggers.

 What Is a Relapse Prevention Plan?

 A relapse prevention plan is part of rehab aftercare programs and provides a course of action that those in addiction recovery can take to avoid relapse.
 To create a successful relapse prevention plan, you must first complete rehab.
 During addiction treatment and behavior therapy programs, you’ll learn your individual addiction triggers.
 Knowing the places, times, and experiences that trigger urges to use is a vital step to creating a successful plan of action.

 The best relapse prevention plan helps you not only identify the stages of relapse but know what to do when they occur.
 The three stages of relapse include: